Last Updated: 29 June, 2018

 You’ll learn your course in many ways: a picture with a name, listening, writing, and speaking.
 Duolingo courses are split down into categories.
-At a certain level, they give a few tips and notes which include some grammars before you proceed to take the course.
+At a certain level, they give a few tips and notes which include some grammar before you proceed to take the course.
 So, kudos for that!

 Once you’ve finished the tree you’ll unlock the golden bird a.k.a recognition from the Duolingo team.

-There is a daily goal which you can set from 1 XP per day up to 50 XP per day and you can change it anytime you want.
+There is a daily goal that you can set from 1 XP per day up to 50 XP per day and you can change it anytime you want.
 At the top right there is a fire icon called a streak.
 It counts how many days you’ve succeeded in achieving your daily goal.

-So, if you don’t want your streak to go back to zero, make sure you nail your daily goal or you can buy a streak freeze at the virtual store if you don’t have time to practice for the day and keep the streak intact.
-Bear in mind that a streak freeze only works once.
+So, if you don’t want your streak to go back to zero, make sure you hit your daily goal or you can buy a streak freeze at the virtual store if you don’t have time to practice for the day and keep the streak intact.
+A streak freeze only works once.

 You can skip the basic lessons by selecting the Placement Test.
 You’ll be presented with this option upon choosing your course.
 If you want to skip certain categories and want to test all your skills at once, you can do so by clicking the test out of (# no) skills yellow button.

 I took a Spanish course here and I am glad they provide the Spanish alphabet characters and it makes my life easier when it comes to writing sentences.

-Hover your cursor to any words to know more about the tenses, verb conjugation or perhaps you need some clarification.
+Hover your cursor to any words to know more about the tenses, verb conjugation, or perhaps you need some clarification.